rustodon/rustodon/docs/stories.md

 * As a user, I can block other users.
   - As a user, I will not see blocked users' statuses.
+  - As a user, blocked users will not be able to interact with me.

+* As a user, I can mute other users.
+  - As a user, I will not see muted users' posts.

+* As a user, I can mute keywords.
+  - As a user, I will not see posts with muted keywords.

 * As a user, I can create statuses.